About Uluru & Kata Tjuta

 Interesting facts about Kata Tjuta

-- Kata Tjuta is made up of conglomerate, or a gravel comprising a mix of pebbles, cobbles and boulders that are cemented together by sand and mud.
+- Kata Tjuta is made of conglomerate rock, a gravel consisting of a mix of pebbles, cobbles and boulders that are cemented by sand and mud.
 The majority of these pieces are either granite or basalt.

-- There used to be twelve walks available for public access but this has been reduced to two; Walpa Gorge and Valley of the Winds.
+- Access to most areas at Kata Tjuta is restricted to visitors, there are two walks available to the public including Walpa Gorge and Valley of the Winds.
 This is to ensure protection of the fragile desert environment and allow traditional ceremonies carried out by the Anangu people to continue.

 Home to an extensive range of flora and fauna, more than 21 species of native mammals, 178 species of birds, 73 species of reptiles and 418 species of native plants, the National Park is far from sparse, despite its title as a desert.